Ethantosh17/cs571-openai-osx-leopard/README.md

 # cs571-openai-osx-leopard
 We did a project in CS571 where we wrote our own React code around a provided CS571 wrapper of the OpenAI API.
-This is an adaptation off that project that works on Safari 3.1.2, so I can use "ChatGPT" on a PowerPC Mac.
+This is an adaptation of that project that works on Safari 3.1.2, so I can use "ChatGPT" on a PowerPC Mac.

 This requires a modern device with Node.js installed as well as a device running Mac OS X Leopard (or newer).